 In 2012, ManpowerGroup ranked accounting as one of the five hardest jobs to fill.
 That talent shortage is expected to continue through 2020 as more and more accountants reach retirement age.
 Those numbers aren’t lost on the staff of the Freeman School’s Career Management Center.

 To help meet the nation’s growing need for accounting professionals, the CMC organized a two-day program for prospective accountants as part of October’s Freeman Days Chicago.
 The Accounting Leadership Institute was a professional education and networking event designed to introduce students to the variety of career options available in accounting.
 Held at the Hampton Inn and Suites Chicago Downtown, the institute featured a day of educational sessions on career management and workplace skills led by Chicago-area accounting professionals followed by a day of information sessions with employers.

 “Our primary goals were to educate students on accounting career options, to enhance their professionalism and to help them expand their networks in a major market with a large alumni base,” says Margie Cartwright, career consultant at the CMC and organizer of the institute.
-“Most of the organizations we partnered with for the institute hadn’t previously worked with the Freeman School, and they all expressed enthusiasm for staying connected with us.”
+“Most of the organizations we partnered with for the institute hadn’t previously worked with the Freeman School, and they all expressed enthusiasm for staying connected with us in the future.”

 “The opportunity to ask questions was invaluable,” says Jess Dallager (BSM/MACCT ’13).
 “We got candid responses that I think were eye opening for a lot of us.
 You can’t get those insights from a textbook.”

-While this year’s event was just a pilot program, Cartwright says she’s hopeful the institute will become an annual part of Freeman Days Chicago.
+While this year’s event was just a pilot program, Cartwright says she’s hopeful the institute will become an annual part of Freeman Days.

 “The evaluations we received were all very positive,” Cartwright says.
-“Going forward, we think the institute will be a great way to help expand our alumni base in Chicago and introduce students to a wider network of employers.”
+“Going forward, we think the institute will be a great way to help expand our alumni base in selected cities and introduce students to a wider network of employers.”